plone/training/docs/mastering-plone/configuring_customizing.md

 09. Social Media
 10. Volto Settings

-The following controlpanels are so far only available in the backend:
+The following control panels are so far only available in the backend:

 1. Actions
 2. Discussion